BhagiaSheri/AllrounderPropertyManagementSystem/README.md

 [Allrounder Property Management System](https://youtu.be/sOjuVCm4vpw)

 # The coderBoost++ Team
-Allrounder Property Management System is the collaborative effort of the members of coderBoost++ BhagiaSheri [bhagiasheri24@gmail.com](URL) and PoojaKumari [poojakumari11228@gmail.com](URL).
+Allrounder Property Management System is the collaborative effort of the members of coderBoost++ Bhagia Sheri [bhagiasheri24@gmail.com(URL) and Pooja Kumari [poojakumari11228@gmail.com](URL).
 We used to analyze real-world problems and solve them through software.
 Therefore, we came up with an idea to make a mobile app for them and worked as developers and designers as well.
 # License
 [Apache-2.0](https://github.com/poojakumari11228/AllrounderPropertyManagementSystem/blob/master/LICENSE)
 # Table